h2non/thread.js/examples/README.md

 http-server
 ```

-Finally, open in a browser
+Finally, open it in a browser
 ```
 http://localhost:8080/examples
 ```